 The flooring has a major role in the overall look, feel, and the ambiance of a home.
 It is one of the interior elements that cover the entire area and should be taken into consideration.
 Aside from the budget concerns, picking the right floor should also depend on practicality and features.
 Every flooring type has different features and application.

-Whether you are installing new floors or upgrading, you must be choosing the right flooring for each of your room.
+Whether you are installing new floors or upgrading, you must be choosing the best flooring for home and each of your room.
 Here is a list of the common types of flooring, their pros and cons, and the rooms for which they are best suited.

 Tiles are a popular choice among homeowners because of its resiliency, adaptability, and cost.
 It can be installed in almost all areas of application with no worry of constraints such as water, stains or odour.